-It will help to have a standard set of questions you ask every new client.
-This will ensure you don’t miss anything and will help with the transition to other team members that will happen later.
+A standard set of questions that you ask every new client will ensure you don’t miss anything and will help with the transition to other team members that will happen later.

 Once you know their problems, show that you are their solution.
 Reassure them that you understand the specific problems they’re facing, and explain the services or assistance you can provide to help them overcome them.

 Don’t forget to explain that you can help them grow their business.
 While this may seem obvious, often a client won’t be aware of all the services you provide, so go through all that you can do for them.

 Getting clients onboarded smoothly relies on building trust.
 They are asking you to handle sensitive data and systems, which is a lot of faith to put in someone they don't know very well.
 It's important to constantly be aware of this and make them feel comfortable.